 This CARICOM Regional Standard CRS 51: 2022 Toilet tissue - Specification has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
-It was approved as a CARICOM Regional Standard by the CARICOM Council for Trade and Economic Development (COTED) at its 54th Meeting in April 2022.

 This standard is a revision of and supersedes the standard CCS 22:1992, Toilet tissue in rolls, single and two-ply which was prepared for the Caribbean Common Market Standards Council (CCMSC) and approved in 1992.